Consultation is now open on the SD VISta Project Requirements!

 SD VISta will complement two of VCS’ existing project standards, the Verified Carbon Standard and Climate, Community & Biodiversity Standards.
 Building on our experience in developing and managing those standards, SD VISta will deepen and broaden our offering to stakeholders that wish to demonstrate the sustainable development benefits of site-based activities in all sectors.

-SD VISta could:
+SD VISta will:

 - Provide a flexible framework for project developers (including but not limited to VCS project proponents) and marketers to define, and consistently report on, their most relevant and valuable project outcomes, and link those to investors, buyers and other key stakeholders – potentially enabling market access or price premiums